 The Alexandria Redevelopment and Housing Authority (ARHA) has a rich tradition and history of providing safe and affordable housing to low and moderate-income individuals in the City of Alexandria.
 The Receptionist / Administrative Assistant is a complex administrative and confidential support function that assist all Program Directors in accomplishing the administrative functions of the Housing Authority.
 The successful candidate must use judgement and initiative to perform a variety of tasks involving reception, data processing, secretarial, and administrative duties for the departments.
 In addition, the Receptionist / Admin.
 Assistant will be responsible for insuring privacy and maintains security of confidential materials sent to the departmental Directors, as well as, maintaining appropriate files/records for general correspondence, contract documents, agreements, legal documents, awards, financial reports, Board resolutions, minutes, and general reports in an accurate and timely manner.
 Responsibilities also include, but are not limited to:

-- Answering multi-line telephone in a courteous and professional manner and takes messages, transfers calls to voice mail, or refers calls to other employees, as appropriate.
+- Answering a multi-line telephone in a courteous and professional manner and takes messages, transfers calls to voice mail, or refers calls to other employees as, appropriate.

-- Preparing outgoing mail and ensuring professional appearance in accordance with Authority standards by proofreading, printing, assembling, and mailing and/or readying for courier pick-up, as required.
+- Preparing outgoing mail and ensures professional appearance in accordance with Authority standards by proofreading, printing, assembling, and mailing and/or readying for courier pick up, as required.

 - Undertaking and performing other work-related duties as assigned including work in other functional areas to cover absences or provide relief, to equalize peak work periods, or otherwise balance the workload.